Fremantle-class patrol boat: Operational history

 The first ship of the class, HMAS Fremantle, arrived in Australia on 27 August 1980, after an 82-day voyage covering 14509 nmi.
 NQEA completed three patrol boats in both 1981 and 1982, and four in both 1983 and 1984.
 By the end of 1984, four Fremantles were located at HMAS Coonawarra, HMAS Cairns, and Fleet Base East, two at HMAS Stirling, and one at HMAS Cerberus.
 Also by 1984, all of the Attack class had left active service, with many transferring to the RAN Reserve or the Indonesian Navy.

 On 31 May 1985, Wollongong grounded on rocks at Gabo Island, causing extensive damage to the vessel.
 It was repaired by the builder, and returned to service in late 1986.

 From May 2005 onwards, the Fremantles were replaced in service by the fourteen Armidale-class patrol boats.
 During late 2006, the decommissioned Wollongong remained laid up alongside Waterhen in Waverton, Sydney for use as the alongside set for the drama series Sea Patrol.
 The last two ships, Townsville and Ipswich, decommissioned in a joint ceremony on 11 May 2007.

+Fate

 During 2006 and 2007, most of the Fremantles were broken up for scrap in Darwin, at a cost of between $400,000 and $450,000 each to the Australian government.
+A total of 11 of the class were dismantled at Darwin, although the MTU engines were salvaged and sold on market, and some high value item were also saved.
 The exceptions were Wollongong (which was instead scrapped in Port Macquarie), Townsville (gifted to the Townsville Maritime Historical Society for preservation as a museum ship), and Gladstone (gifted to the Gladstone Maritime Museum for preservation).